What Is Exactly The Beauty Of The New Israeli Cuisine?

 Mejadra

-Majadra, also known as Mujaddara or Mujadara, is a humble yet deeply satisfying dish that is a staple in Middle Eastern cuisine, particularly popular in Lebanese, Palestinian, and Israeli households.
-At its core, Majadra is a hearty mixture of lentils and rice, often flavored with fragrant, caramelized onions and a variety of spices.
+Majadra, also known as Mujaddara or Mujadara, is a humble yet deeply satisfying dish that is a staple in Middle Eastern cuisine.
+It is particularly popular in Lebanese, Palestinian, and Israeli households.
+At its core, Majadra is a hearty mixture of lentils and rice, often flavored with fragrant, caramelized onions and various spices.

 Malawach